Getting your Trinity Audio player ready... |

 Since an initial practice test provides limited data about GMAT ability, some students starting their prep may wish to take a supplementary diagnostic in order to gain more information about their strengths and weaknesses.

-For instance, Target Test Prep offers a 67-question free GMAT diagnostic test.
-This test is carefully curated by TTP’s GMAT experts to cover all of the topics and question types GMAT test-takers encounter in the Quant and Verbal sections of the real exam.
+For instance, Target Test Prep offers a 64-question free GMAT diagnostic test.
+This test is carefully curated by TTP’s GMAT experts to cover all of the topics and question types GMAT test-takers encounter in the Quant, Verbal, and Data Insights sections of the real exam.
 Once they complete the diagnostic, test-takers receive a detailed analytics report giving them insight into their performance.

 Many GMAT students find the data from their TTP diagnostic very helpful for strategically planning their prep.
 So, we generally recommend that all TTP students take the diagnostic, in addition to an official, full-length practice test, before they start the TTP course.
 (Note that the TTP diagnostic is available to anyone, whether you’ve signed up for our course or not.)